Consulting Terminology: 120+ Buzzwords to Know

 Example: We need to increase facetime with our clients to strengthen our relationships.

-Footprint: The extent of a company's presence or operations in a particular market or industry.
+Footprint: The extent of a company's presence or operations in a particular market, geography, or industry.

 Example: Our company plans to expand its footprint in the Asia-Pacific region over the next year.

-Framework: A tool used to structure and break down complex problems into simpler, smaller components.
+Framework: A structured tool used to break down complex problems into simpler, organized components for analysis.

 Example: Before tackling this problem, let's structure a framework to help organize our thoughts and ideas.